What is Organizational Culture: Everything You Need to Know

 During the process, you will need to make sure that all of the newcomers to the organization are properly socialized into the culture, and any deviants who refuse to embrace the changes should be terminated to promote loyalty and create a healthy culture.

 You also need to implement training that will help to support the culture changes so that everyone can understand the new systems and processes.

 Organizational Subcultures: What Are They?

 Company subcultures can be classified into one of three categories, which each exemplify a form of congruence with the dominant culture's values.

 - Enhancing subcultures – Members of enhancing subcultures follow prevailing organizational culture values even more willingly than members of the rest of the organization.

-- Orthogonal subculture – Members of orthogonal sub cultures are those who embrace both the dominant culture's values while still holding their own set of values.
+- Orthogonal subculture – Members of orthogonal subcultures are those who embrace the dominant culture's values while still holding their own set of values.

 - Counterculture subculture – Members of a counterculture are one's who often argue against the essential values of the dominant culture and personally have values that may conflict with those values.

 If you need help with organizational culture, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.